 In addition to preservation and restoration activities, the Preserve is open for public use.
 A quiet visitor might encounter a green-backed heron fishing the pond, a Mexican vole scurrying along runways under the grasses, or a common kingsnake winding its way through the branches of a toppled cottonwood.

-- Be knowledgeable about the Preserve Hours of Operation and Guidelines.
+- Be knowledgeable about the Preserve Hours of Operation and Rules

 MANAGEMENT and RESTORATION

-The Watson Woods Riparian Preserve Comprehensive Plan was developed in 1996 (with major funding from the Arizona Water Protection Fund Commission) to guide management and restoration work.
-This plan was designed with an adaptive management framework and identified four distinct program areas.
-They are:
+Early plans for Watson Woods Riparian Preserve included Comprehensive Plan which was developed in 1996 (with major funding from the Arizona Water Protection Fund Commission) to guide management and restoration work.
+This plan was designed with an adaptive management framework and identified four distinct program areas described below.
+While subsequent plans have largely replaced the Comprehensive Plan and its 100+ identified tasks, adaptive management continues to be a foundational approach to all work undertaken by Prescott Creeks at Watson Woods Riparian Preserve.

 Operation of the Preserve is carried out with an adaptive management philosophy that recognizes that information from one program area will affect management decisions over time.
 Integration of these programs will provide for effective and efficient management.